 A Feline Friendly Bonfire Night

 Bonfire Night can be a difficult time for cats but by following our advice your pet need not suffer and things can pass smoothly.
-There is an increase in lost cats at this time of year as some cats become frightened by fireworks and can run away, so it is a good idea to have your cat microchipped if she gets outdoors.
+There is an increase in lost cats at this time of year as some cats become frightened by fireworks and can run away, so it is a good idea to have your cat microchipped if they gets outdoors.

 Make sure you keep your cat inside and close all windows, doors and block off cat flaps to keep noise to a minimum.
 You could also try a plug-in pheromone diffuser starting from a few days before the event- this can help to calm and relax your kitty.